HigherOrderCO/Kind/spec.md

 2. Efficient, in the sense it can [run in parallel with inets](https://medium.com/@maiavictor/solving-the-mystery-behind-abstract-algorithms-magical-optimizations-144225164b07) with no bookkeeping machinery.

 This document is a draft of Formality's specification.
-Its goal is to provide all the information required for independent parties to implement complying evaluators/checkers for Formality.
+Its goal is to provide all the information required to independently implement complying evaluators, compilers and type-checkers for it.
 Right now it is very early and incomplete.
 In a future, it will include pseudo-code, examples, and even a formalization of Formality within itself.
 Hopefully, though, this serves as a good starting point.

 ## Syntax